Srijon25/ChronosLang/spec.md

 ● GUI Layer:
-Invokes ChronosEngine with observer hooks to display variable history.
+Uses Interpreter + Timeline to execute the prelude and display temporal variable history.

 ● Testing:
 test and assert nodes are executed after main body; failures reported but do not halt GUI unless strict